-Response Points
+Offers FIX or Websocket?
+Points

-YES 3
+YES 5

 NO 0

-6.F Order Book API Endpoint
+6.F/G Order Book API Endpoint

-Order Book: An order book contains a list of orders that an exchange uses to record the interests of buyers and sellers.
+F. Order Book: An order book contains a list of orders that an exchange uses to record the interests of buyers and sellers.
 A matching engine uses the order book to determine which orders can be filled.

 The provision of an order book API endpoint provides users with the ability to gauge current order book depth, likely pricing consequences and risk of placing a market order at a given time, as well as signs as to where the price might move next.
-Exchanges that do not offer this endpoint effectively hide important information regarding the characteristics of a market and how this changes over time.
+Exchanges that do not offer this endpoint effectively, hide important information regarding the characteristics of a market and how this changes over time.